clp90/MBD_antagonism/README.md

 # All custom code for Epigenetic Antagonism paper
-Scripts and code for antagonism paper (2024) - link **TBD**
+Scripts and code for antagonism paper (2024) - link **TBD** Also includes RDS files containing snmCT-seq transcriptomic data, as seurat objects (see bottom of file)

 General Dependencies:
 - all analyses for this project used genome annotations that we previously updated based on pollen RNA-seq data, the GTF files are available here: https://github.com/clp90/mbd56_pollen